Rongzhi-Dong/Rongzhi-Dong.github.io/index.md

 ## About Me

-I am a Ph.D. candidate working at the intersection of **Generative AI and AI for Science (AI4Science)**.
+I am a Ph.D. in Computer Science working at the intersection of **Generative AI and AI for Science (AI4Science)**.

 My research focuses on developing **data-efficient and generalizable machine learning methods** to accelerate scientific discovery, particularly in **materials design**.